MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ### General
 The ATA Gateway supports installation on a server running Windows Server 2012 R2 or Windows Server 2016 (Include server core).
 The ATA Gateway can be installed on a server that is a member of a domain or workgroup.
+The ATA Gateway can be used to monitor Domain Controllers with Domain Functional Level of Windows 2003 and above.

 Before installing ATA Gateway running Windows 2012 R2, confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/kb/2919355/).